abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         subtitle: 'strategy, identify key areas, collect and analyse, insight into action'
         price: ''
         details: >
+          strategy, identify key areas, collect and analyse, insight into action

           we're all on a journey with data - hep you move along - identify where to get results and how this can reshape your business model. demonstrate progress quickly and establish the bigger vision. "what if